-Hedge to Food Forest/Tunnel
+Hedge to Edible Landscaping

 A West property line looking north.
 Laurel hedge 2007.